w3c/web-performance/charter_draft.md

 Produced under Working Group Charter: [https://www.w3.org/2013/01/webperf](https://www.w3.org/2013/01/webperf).

+Planned work: The specification should be folded into the Resource Timing specification, on which it relies.

 #### [User Timing](https://w3c.github.io/user-timing/)

 An interoperable means for site developers to capture timing information with a developer supplied name.
 The user agent captures the time stamp at the point and time specified in the code executing in the user agent.